 If you’re looking to build muscle mass, strength, or endurance, you’re going to need to vary your sets and reps accordingly.
 Stressing your muscles at different loads for different amounts of time will help you reach your intended goals.

 The hack squat is great for building your quads.
-If your goal is hypertrophy, you’ll be at a middle rep range with a manageable weight.
+If your goal is muscle hypertrophy, you’ll be at a middle rep range with a manageable weight.
 For endurance, think lighter weight at higher reps.
 To build strength, you’re going to lift heavy for less reps.
 For all goals, it’s important to use progressive overload in your program, gradually increasing your load, intensity, and volume one at a time.

 - For Muscle Mass: Perform four sets of eight to 12 reps.
 The weight should be challenging but moderate enough that you are able to complete one to two more reps at the end of each set.